-State-of-play: Negotiations in enhanced cooperation procedure in the Council.
+State of play: negotiations in enhanced cooperation procedure in the Council

-- On 18 April 2013 the UK Government lodged a formal legal claim at the European Court of Justice against the introduction of the EU FTT under the Enhanced Cooperation Procedure.
+- 18 April 2013, the UK Government lodged a formal legal claim before the ECJ against the introduction of the EU FTT through the enhanced cooperation procedure.
 This claim is based on the grounds that the existing proposal will impact countries not taking part to the initiative.